 Protocol:

-For Wednesday’s session we will be collecting only calibration data to train our decoder.
-James has currently programmed the MAHI-exo to activate only a single joint i.e. the Elbow joint.
+For the first 2 sessions we will be collecting only calibration data to train our classifier.
+The next 3 sessions will be used to test the classifier for closed-loop control of the Exo in real-time.
+Currently the MAHI-exo is programmed to activate only a single joint i.e. the Elbow joint.

-We will use the robot’s “triggered” mode of operation.
-In this mode the subject will only have to initiate movement towards a desired target and then the robot will take over and complete the movement for him.
+For calibration, we will operate the Exo in Triggered and Backdrive modes.
+During closed-loop the Exo will operate in Triggered mode and the trigger will now be sent by the BMI, when it detects a movement intention.

 For each trial, 2 targets will appear on the screen (North-South positions).
 Additionally, a green ball shows the current position of the robot’s end-effector.
 Initially the ball will be in the centre of the 2 targets (i.e. home position).
 The flexion/extension movements of the elbow joint of the robot are mapped to up/down movements of the green ball on the GUI.